United Artists: The 2000s to the 2020s

-In 1999, UA was re-positioned as a specialty studio.
-MGM had just acquired The Samuel Goldwyn Company, which had been a leading distributor of arthouse films.
-After that name was retired, MGM folded UA into Metro-Goldwyn-Mayer Pictures.
-G2 Films, the renamed Goldwyn Company and MGM's specialty London operations, was renamed United Artists International.
+In June 1999, MGM announced that it would restructure United Artists as an arthouse film producer/distributor, while the existing mainstream film production and staff of the company would be consolidated under MGM itself.
+Both MGM and UA commonly competed against one another in the independent film market, and the restructuring would allow UA to solely focus its attention on competing with Disney's Miramax Films division.
+G2 Films, the renamed Samuel Goldwyn Company, was renamed as United Artists International but retained the same management and staff.
 The distributorship, branding, and copyrights for two of UA's main franchises (Pink Panther, and Rocky) were moved to MGM, although select MGM releases (notably the James Bond franchise co-held with Danjaq, LLC and the Amityville Horror remake) carry a United Artists copyright.
 The first arthouse film to bear the UA name was Things You Can Tell Just by Looking at Her.

+In July 2000, MGM announced that it would shut down United Artists International and release all future UA films overseas under its new distribution deal with 20th Century Fox that was due to begin in November of that year.
+MGM stated that the closure had been planned as early as December 1999, stating that lucrative international TV output deals had affected the box office results for UA's recent films internationally.
+The mainstream North American division was unaffected by the changes.

 United Artists hired Bingham Ray to run the company on September 1, 2001.
 Under his supervision, the company produced and distributed many art films, including Bowling for Columbine, 2002's Nicholas Nickleby, and the winner of that year's Academy Award for Best Foreign Language Film, No Man's Land; and 2004's Undertow, and Hotel Rwanda, a co-production of UA and Lions Gate Entertainment, and made deals with companies like American Zoetrope and Revolution Films.
 Ray stepped down from the company in 2004.

 In 2005, a partnership of Comcast, Sony and several merchant banks bought United Artists and its parent, MGM, for $4.8 billion.
 Though only a minority investor, Sony closed MGM's distribution system and folded most of its staff into its own studio.
 The movies UA had completed and planned for release—Capote, Art School Confidential, The Woods, and Romance and Cigarettes —were reassigned to Sony Pictures Classics.

 In March 2006, MGM announced that it would return again as a domestic distribution company.
-Striking distribution deals with The Weinstein Company, Lakeshore Entertainment, Bauer Martinez Entertainment, and other independent studios, MGM distributed films from these companies.
+Striking distribution deals with The Weinstein Company (TWC), Lakeshore Entertainment, Bauer Martinez Entertainment, and other independent studios, MGM distributed films from these companies.
 MGM continued funding and co-producing projects released in conjunction with Sony's Columbia TriStar Motion Picture Group on a limited basis and produced tent-poles for its own distribution company, MGM Distribution.

 Sony had a minority stake in MGM, but otherwise MGM and UA operated under the direction of Stephen Cooper (CEO and minority owner of MGM).